Twentieth and Twenty-First Century Architectural Theories

 - interpret the wider cultural, countercultural, social and environmental relationships that support architectural artefacts in current practice

 - understand and investigate architectural artefacts through application of theoretical frameworks

 - formulate critical insights into theoretical and critical frameworks

-Level 3 subjects normally assume an introductory level of prior knowledge in this area, eg for this subject the completion of BAS220 and BAS250.
+Level 3 subjects normally assume an intermediate level of prior knowledge in this area.
 Ensure all Level 2 subjects have been completed.